SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 A combination of automated and manual testing tools was used throughout the project:

-- xUnit / JUnit – Used for writing automated unit and integration tests.
+- xUnit – Used for writing automated unit and integration tests.
-- Mockito / Mocking frameworks – Used to isolate logic and mock external dependencies.
-- HTTP client–based tests – Used for endpoint-level testing.
+- HTTP client–based tests – Used for endpoint-level testing (Postman).
 - .http files – Used early in development for manual REST endpoint testing.
 - BloomRPC – Used for manually testing gRPC endpoints.
 - In-memory repositories – Used to test logic without external dependencies.